anthemion-org/ogle-web/README.md

 Typescript interfaces can provide some of these advantages, but they describe the requirements of a _system_ (by restricting the arguments that may be passed through a given parameter, for instance).
 Classes, by contrast, produce metadata that attaches to and describes specific _objects_.
 Both are useful, but these are not the same.

-Finally, classes — and more specifically, prototypal inheritance — provide efficient support for method APIs by allowing a single set of method instances to be shared throughout the class.
+Classes — and more specifically, prototypal inheritance — provide efficient support for method APIs by allowing a single set of method instances to be shared throughout the class.
 Methods can be attached directly to plain objects, but this causes separate instances to be allocated _for every object_.
 Even `bind` creates a new function instance, one that wraps the function from which it was called.
 This could waste a lot of memory, and it is also very slow.
-This project requires high performance in the word search, so I tested a number of ‘fancy object’ creation strategies in the Pt2 module, which is used extensively in that search.
+This project requires high performance in the word search, so I tested a number of fancy object creation strategies in the Pt2 module, which is used extensively in that search.
 The first two allow methods to target the object with `this`, while the last captures object state in a closure, making `this` unnecessary:

 - Defining the API within the Pt2 object literal returned from `uNew` caused the ‘SearchBoard uExec: Speed’ test (over five trials, each set to 2000 iterations) to run 33% longer than the ‘stereotype’ implementation;

-- Using `bind` to attach the externally-defined API after the object was instantiated caused the test to run 38% longer;
+- Using `bind` to attach an externally-defined API after the object was instantiated caused the test to run 38% longer.
+Note that `bind` is _slower_ than the function definitions themselves;

 - Converting `uNew` to a closure-producing factory caused the test to run 40% longer.